 All wasn’t lost for Kentucky backers yet.
 An A&M field goal and everyone goes home happy.
 The only problem is Aggies running back Trayveon Williams had a different plan.
 Williams busted through the Kentucky defense for a game-winning touchdown.

-The line closed at 5.5 at most Las Vegas and New Jersey books, giving those who took the underdog a tough half point loss.
+The line closed at 5.5 at most Las Vegas and New Jersey online sportsbooks, giving those who took the underdog a tough half point loss.
 Although, bettors at the Wynn went home happy, as Kentucky closed at +6.5 there.

 North Carolina State 28, Boston College 23